Lucky music fans in Romania are hitting some of the summer’s biggest concerts thanks to the latest packaging innovation from

 “When I tried on the first sample for a quality check, the wristband stayed on for over three weeks in which time I ran the equivalent of nearly two marathons and travelled to Japan for a business trip,” Bentley says.

 The wristband labels have reached 75 percent of teens in Romania, and the promotion has caught the attention of international marketing media outlets including AdWeek, Mashable and Trend Hunter.
-Coca-Cola Romania is developing a toolkit to scale the concept to other country teams.

 More on Journey